 How Ozempic Compares With Other GLP-1 Options

-To compare options more safely, focus on decision factors rather than brand popularity.
+When comparing semaglutide and fatty liver considerations, focus on decision factors rather than brand popularity.

-- Approved purpose: diabetes, weight management, or both.
+- Approved purpose: diabetes or weight management.

-- Liver stage: simple steatosis differs from cirrhosis.
+- Liver stage: steatosis differs from cirrhosis.

-- Glucose medicines: hypoglycemia risk may change.
+- Glucose medicines: hypoglycemia risk may shift.

-- Monitoring plan: labs and symptom follow-up should be clear.
+- Monitoring plan: labs should be planned.

-Practical Questions to Bring to Your Clinician
+Questions to Bring to Your Clinician

-Consider preparing these points before your appointment:
+Consider preparing these points before your visit:

 - Diagnosis details: MASLD, MASH, fibrosis, or cirrhosis.